NN (NNBR)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, NN struggled to consistently increase demand as its $424 million of sales for the trailing 12 months was close to its revenue five years ago.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, NN struggled to consistently increase demand as its $422.2 million of sales for the trailing 12 months was close to its revenue five years ago.
 This was below our standards and suggests it’s a low quality business.

-Looking ahead, sell-side analysts expect revenue to grow 4.8% over the next 12 months.
-Although this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 5.2% over the next 12 months.
+Although this projection implies its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 NN has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 16.2% gross margin over the last five years.
-That means NN paid its suppliers a lot of money ($83.80 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 15.6% gross margin over the last five years.
+Said differently, NN had to pay a chunky $84.39 to its suppliers for every $100 in revenue.

 7. Operating Margin

-Analyzing the trend in its profitability, NN’s operating margin decreased by 4.3 percentage points over the last five years.
+Looking at the trend in its profitability, NN’s operating margin decreased by 1.3 percentage points over the last five years.
 NN’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q3, NN generated a negative 2.2% operating margin.
+In Q4, NN generated a negative 9.9% operating margin.
 The company's consistent lack of profits raise a flag.

 8. Earnings Per Share